-When was the last time you reviewed your long-term disability (LTD) coverage?
-If you’re like most dental professionals, it’s been a while—and there’s a good chance you’ve outgrown your coverage.
-The COVID-19 pandemic has painfully reminded us how an unexpected pause in your practice can be catastrophic.
-That’s why I’m encouraging you to review your policy and take a proactive approach to disability planning.
+When was the last time you reviewed your long-term disability insurance coverage?
+If you’re like most dental professionals, it’s been a while—and there’s a good chance you’ve outgrown your LTD coverage.
+That’s why we’re encouraging dentists to review their current policies and take a proactive approach to disability planning.

 Dentists Face a High Likelihood of Disability

-What You Should Look for in a Long-Term Disability Policy
+What Dentists Should Look for in a Long-Term Disability Policy

 How It Defines “Disability” and “Own Occupation”

-- Some policies will transition from “own occupation” to a more rigorous standard after a few years.
-If your policy eventually converts into an “any occupation” plan, the insurance company might try to terminate your benefit payments.
+• Some plans will transition from an “own occupation” policy to a more rigorous standard after a few years.
+If your policy eventually converts into an “any occupation” plan, the insurance company might try to terminate your benefit payments at that point.

-- Look for policies that allow you to work in fields outside of dentistry and narrowly define your occupation.
-Otherwise, you might run into problems later.
+• Look for policies that allow you to work in fields outside of dentistry without terminating benefits, and narrowly define your occupation.

 Waiting or Elimination Periods